abhiskk/AndroidFeedbackFeature/README.md

-(README SHOULD BE UPDATED)

-* FeedbackTestLib is an Android Library Project .
+* FeedbackTestLib is an Android Library Project.

-* Can be used for providing a feedback feature for apps .
+* Can be used for providing a feedback feature for apps.

-* To use it download it and add it as a library to your project .
-To add as a library go to Project -> properties -> Add library -> browse and select.
+* To use it download FeedbackTestLib and copy it to your app folder.
+Then import module FeedbackTestLib.

 * Add the following lines to your AndroidManifest.xml
 	- <uses-permission android:name = "android.permission.INTERNET" />